All comparisons

 Postmark’s transactional deliverability is industry-best.
 Sub-second median delivery times, premium shared IP pools that maintain reputation through aggressive moderation, postmaster relationships at Gmail / MSFT / Yahoo.
 Their support team responds to deliverability questions with actual expertise rather than canned replies.
 For password resets, receipts, and order confirmations where every minute of delay costs revenue, Postmark is the gold standard.

 Their pricing is premium and the product earns it.
-Their strict no-marketing, no-cold-email stance is not a limitation — it is what protects the IP reputation that makes the deliverability work.
+Their strict transactional-only stance is not a limitation — it is what protects the IP reputation that makes the deliverability work.
 Customers who pick Postmark know what they are opting into.

 Where mails.ai is built differently